onflow/hybrid-custody-scaffold/README.md

 flow keys generate
 ```

 This will output a public/private key pair we'll use for the account we're about to create.
-Of course, in your app, you could handle custody any number of ways - store locally in secure enclave, key sharding protocols, KMS, etc. For our purposes here, we'll deal with this manually in a minute.
+Of course, in your app, you
+could handle custody any number of ways - store locally in secure enclave, key sharding protocols, KMS, etc. For our
+purposes here, we'll deal with this manually in a minute.

-Copy the generated public key and add it as an argument in the following command along with the initial funding amount to add to the account we're going to create:
+Copy the generated public key and add it as an argument in the following command along with the initial funding amount
+to add to the account we're going to create:

 ```sh
 flow transactions send cadence/transactions/hybrid-custody/onboarding/walletless_onboarding.cdc <PUBLIC_KEY> <INITIAL_FUNDING_AMOUNT> --signer dev
 ```

-> :information_source: If you need testnet $FLOW, check out the [testnet faucet](https://testnet-faucet.onflow.org/) :potable_water:
+> :information_source: If you need testnet $FLOW, check out the [testnet faucet](https://testnet-faucet.onflow.org/)
+> :potable_water:

-At the end of this transaction, a new account will be created with the provided public key added at full weight (1000.0).
+At the end of this transaction, a new account will be created with the provided public key added at full weight
+(1000.0).

 Time to figure out the address of the account we just created.
-A number of events will be emitted, including `flow.AccountsCreated`.
-You can either look for this event manually in your terminal, or you can run the following command and refer to the event emitted in the latest block:
+A number of events will be emitted, including
+`flow.AccountsCreated`.
+You can either look for this event manually in your terminal, or you can run the following
+command and refer to the event emitted in the latest block:

 ```sh
 flow events get flow.AccountCreated
 ```

-> :information_source: For more on subscribing to relevant events, check FCL documentation TODO

 Now that we know the new account's address, we can add it to our flow.json.
-Of course, your app would manage custody much more elegantly.
+Of course, your app would manage custody
+much more elegantly.
 Add the following to your flow.json's `accounts` field.
-Recall the private key we generated previously.
+Recall the private key we generated
+previously.

 ```json
 "child": {